 • Log Book

 • Dive Equipment—There is no need to purchase any dive gear.
-You will be provided with all the gear necessary for
+You will be provided with all the gear

 Where can I go from here?